rancher/webhook/pkg/resources/core/v1/secret/Secret.md

 If `field.cattle.io/no-creator-rbac` annotation is set, `field.cattle.io/creatorId` does not get set.

+For secrets stored in the `cattle-local-user-passwords` namespace containing local users passwords:
+- Verifies the password has the minimum required length.
+- Verifies the password is not the same as the username.
+- Encrypts the password using pbkdf2.

 ### On delete

 Checks if there are any RoleBindings owned by this secret which provide access to a role granting access to this secret.